j-s-ashley/phys361/doppler/arduino-tutorials/notes/jordan.md

 ## Making a connection

 Plugging the Arduino into a USB port makes it to where, after a few seconds, another port option that ends in (Arduino Uno) will pop up in the Tools -> Port dropdown menu in the Arduino Software (ASW).

+Upoading a program to the Arduino makes the L LED flicker.

+Every Arduino sketch must have a `setup` function and a separate `loop` function. the `setup` function runs **once**, when the Arduino initially receives power, after a reset, or after a sketch is uploaded.
+Conversely, the `loop` function loops. 👍

+### LED Function

+`HIGH` setting means high voltage/on/1.

+`LOW` setting means low volates/off/0.